snackattas/webscraper_pythonanywhere_template/README.md

   `cd ~ && git clone <git clone link> && cd ~/<project folder>`

+  5. Download the python package requirements with this command:

+  `pip install -r requirements.txt`

-  5. To run the script manually, type this into the bash terminal:
+  6. To run the script manually, type this into the bash terminal:
   `cd ~/<project folder> && python run.py`

-  6. To schedule the script to run manually, click the Schedule tab and insert this path:
+  7. To schedule the script to run manually, click the Schedule tab and insert this path:

   `~/<project folder>/run.py`